dannydwarren/dannydwarren.github.io/_posts/2017-05-23-the-begining.md

 - Run `bundle update`
 - Run `bundle install`
     - Not sure if this is necessary after a `bundle update`

-- I got the following error: "jekyll 3.4.3 | Error:  Could not find a JavaScript runtime.
+_ISSUE:_ I got the following error: "jekyll 3.4.3 | Error:  Could not find a JavaScript runtime.
 Seettps://github.com/rails/execjs for a list of available runtimes."
-To fix this I followed the suggestion [here](https://stackoverflow.com/questions/7092107/rails-could-not-find-a-javascript-runtime) to install nodejs, which I thought was already installed.
+_SOLUTION:_ To fix this I followed the suggestion [here](https://stackoverflow.com/questions/7092107/rails-could-not-find-a-javascript-runtime) to install nodejs, which I thought was already installed.

+_ISSUE:_ Next I got the following error: "Error: No repo name found.
+Specify using PAGES_REPO_NWO environment variables, 'repository' in your configuration, or set up an 'origin' git remote pointing to your github.com repository..."
+_SOLUTION:_ I found my solution in part [here](https://www.hieule.info/programming/fix-errors-github-metadata-ssl-certificate-running-jekyll-serve/).
+I learned I needed a personal token from GitHub to access metadata.
+When I created my token I only applied _read_ access to _user info_ and _user email_.
+Then I used the token like suggested [here](https://github.com/jekyll/github-metadata) like this: `JEKYLL_GITHUB_TOKEN=123abc [bundle exec] jekyll serve --port 9876'

+_ISSUE:_ Then I got the error: "Regenerating: 1 file(s) changed at 2017-06-03 16:08:06 ...error: Error: No such file or directory - git".
+From just a little reading [here](https://github.com/jekyll/github-metadata/issues/57) this apparently indicates git is not in the PATH or maybe not even installed at all.
+_SOLUTION:_ So I followed the "Installation" and "Configuration" steps in [this article](https://help.ubuntu.com/lts/serverguide/git.html).

+WOOT!
+NO MORE ERRORS!!!

 ### Theme
 In order to use a Jekyll theme on GitHub pages follow these [instructions](https://jekyllrb.com/docs/themes/#installing-a-theme).